Moonworks64/MoonworksNewTiers/README.md

 ## How to add to your own content mods

 MNT is intended to act as a free-to-use mod that can be coupled with anyone's own content mod so they don't have to spend time making a bunch of new tiers themselves.
-All that I ask is credit somewhere visible!

 Put this block of code after your mod has loaded all the new achievements and upgrades it adds.
-MNT will automatically calculate which total upgrades / total heavenly upgrades achievements are impossible to obtain and make them shadow if they aren't.
+MNT will automatically calculate which total upgrades / total heavenly upgrades achievements are obtainable and make them shadow if they aren't.

 > // Load Moonwork's New Tiers
 > if (!Game.mods['MoonworksNewTiers']) {